SaileshRBS/Soft-Drink-Sales/README.md

 Data Dictionary

-**Product**: The type of soft drink product sold (e.g., coffee, wine, cola, energy drink).
+1.**Product**: The type of soft drink product sold (e.g., coffee, wine, cola, energy drink).

 2. **Company**: The company that manufactures or distributes the product (e.g., Coca-Cola, Pepsi, Dr. Pepper).
+3.
-3. **Category**: The category of the soft drink product (e.g., coffee, alcoholic, tea, soft drink).
+4. **Category**: The category of the soft drink product (e.g., coffee, alcoholic, tea, soft drink).
-4. **Units Sold**: The number of units of the product sold.
+5. **Units Sold**: The number of units of the product sold.
-5. **Revenue**: The total revenue generated from the sales of the product.
+6. **Revenue**: The total revenue generated from the sales of the product.
-6. **Cost of Goods Sold**: The total cost incurred to produce or acquire the sold units.
+7. **Cost of Goods Sold**: The total cost incurred to produce or acquire the sold units.
-7. **Profit**: The net profit (or loss) obtained from the sales, calculated as Revenue minus Cost of Goods Sold.
+8. **Profit**: The net profit (or loss) obtained from the sales, calculated as Revenue minus Cost of Goods Sold.
-8. **Purchase Date**: The date when the purchase was made.
+9. **Purchase Date**: The date when the purchase was made.
-9. **Customer Name**: The name of the customer who made the purchase.
+10. **Customer Name**: The name of the customer who made the purchase.
-10. **Customer State**: The state where the customer resides.
+11. **Customer State**: The state where the customer resides.
-11. **Customer City**: The city where the customer resides.
+12. **Customer City**: The city where the customer resides.
-12. **Customer Zip Code**: The ZIP code of the customer's location.
+13. **Customer Zip Code**: The ZIP code of the customer's location.
-13. **Order ID**: The unique identifier for the order.
+14. **Order ID**: The unique identifier for the order.

 This data dictionary provides descriptions for each column in the dataset, helping to understand the meaning and context of the information contained within.